-Dr. Kimberli Taylor (Clarke) Lambert is an Assistant Professor of Medicine at UT Southwestern with clinical responsibilities as a non-invasive cardiologist at the Dallas VA Medical Center.
-Dr. Lambert completed her undergraduate degree at Spelman College in Atlanta, GA.
-She received her Doctorate of Medicine at Meharry Medical College in Nashville, TN.
-She completed her Internal Medicine residency at the University of Maryland in Baltimore, MD, followed by a fellowship and faculty appointment in cardiology at Vanderbilt University Medical Center in Nashville, TN before joining faculty at UT Southwestern.
+Dr. Lambert completed her bachelor's degree in psychology at Spelman College in Atlanta.
+She earned her medical degree at Meharry Medical College in Nashville.
+She completed internal medicine residency training at the University of Maryland in Baltimore, followed by a fellowship in cardiology at Vanderbilt University Medical Center in Nashville.

 - Assessment of commonly available education materials in heart failure clinics.

 - Taylor-Clarke K, Henry-Okafor Q, Murphy C, Keyes M, Rothman R, Churchwell A, Mensah GA, Sawyer D, Sampson UK J Cardiovasc Nurs 2012 Nov-Dec 27 6 485-94

 - Cardiologist-in-Training Representative to the Board of Directors

 - The Dr. Jay Brown Memorial Cardiologist-in-Training Abstract Award

 Association of Black Cardiologist, Inc. Annual Scientific Session, Atlanta, GA (2010)